Tips for evaluating ERP software

 1. ERP requirements definition

-You will need to tell your prospective ERP providers about your organization and its needs for them to properly configure, package, and price the appropriate solution.
+You will need to tell your prospective ERP providers about your organisation and its needs for them to properly configure, package, and price the appropriate solution.
 Start by identifying key online resources, such as product demonstrations and blogs, that tell your company’s story.

 Describe your business and its processes in a general way rather than creating long lists of specific requirements and processes.
 Tell prospective providers about the size of your business, volume of activity and transactions, complexity of various processes, and any unique features or factors.
 Focus on the processes and requirements that give your business its competitive edge.
 Those are the things that will distinguish the prospective systems from each other and where you’ll look closely at how well each system can be configured to support those unique processes and functions.